-I have noticed a selfishness of late, not in my company I work for in particular but in people in general.
-A reluctance to spend time with folks just talking about ideas.
-That for me is a big shame, its my lifeblood, its my passion, I can’t exist without discussion and discourse on ideas.
+I have noticed a selfishness of late, a reluctance to spend time talking about ideas.
+That is a shame, that is my lifeblood, it’s my passion, I can’t exist without discussion and discourse on ideas.